dgreenslade/cma/part1/ReadMe.md

 ### Issues to resolve in the future:
 - Several values are found in incorrect fields, for example there appears to be a postcode in the `county` section of one record (e.g. `county = '75093' & town = 'TEXAS'`)  More advanced pattern matching might be able to identify this, however this would require a bit of research given that any country address is permissable and postcodes formats vary so much.
+- Geocoding is probably the best solution here - by matching these records against a good geocoding service and returning the address in a more standardised format